apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HdfsQuotaAdminGuide.md

     gigabytes and 2t for 2 terabytes etc. Best effort for each directory, with faults reported if N is neither zero nor a positive integer, the directory does not exist or it is a file, or the directory would immediately exceed the new quota.
+The storage type specific quota is set when -storageType option is specified.
+Available storageTypes are RAM_DISK,DISK,SSD,ARCHIVE.

 *   `hdfs dfsadmin -clrSpaceQuota -storageType <storagetype> <directory>...<directory>`

     Remove storage type quota specified for each directory.
 Best effort for each directory, with faults reported if the directory does not exist or it is a file.
 It is not a fault if the directory has no storage type quota on for storage type specified.
+The storage type specific quota is cleared when -storageType option is specified.
+Available storageTypes are RAM_DISK,DISK,SSD,ARCHIVE.

 Reporting Command
 -----------------